-We have audited the accompanying consolidated balance sheets of TTM Technologies, Inc. and subsidiaries (the Company) as of January 1, 2024 and January 2, 2023, the related consolidated statements of operations, comprehensive income, stockholders' equity, and cash flows for each of the years in the three-year period ended January 1, 2024, and the related notes (collectively, the consolidated financial statements).
-We also have audited the Company's internal control over financial reporting as of January 1, 2024, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
+We have audited the accompanying consolidated balance sheets of TTM Technologies, Inc. and subsidiaries (the Company) as of December 30, 2024 and January 1, 2024, the related consolidated statements of operations, comprehensive income (loss), stockholders' equity, and cash flows for each of the years in the three-year period ended December 30, 2024, and the related notes (collectively, the consolidated financial statements).
+We also have audited the Company's internal control over financial reporting as of December 30, 2024, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission

-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of the Company as of January 1, 2024 and January 2, 2023, and the results of its operations and its cash flows for each of the years in the three-year period ended January 1, 2024, in conformity with U.S. generally accepted accounting principles.
-Also in our opinion, the Company maintained, in all material respects, effective internal control over financial reporting as of January 1, 2024 based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of the Company as of December 30, 2024 and January 1, 2024, and the results of its operations and its cash flows for each of the years in the three-year period ended December 30, 2024, in conformity with U.S. generally accepted accounting principles.
+Also in our opinion, the Company maintained, in all material respects, effective internal control over financial reporting as of December 30, 2024 based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.